 1873 MEMORIAL OF THE LEGISLATIVE ASSEMBLY OF UTAH "Memorial of the Legislative Assembly of Utah" was prepared by the Legislature of Utah in 1873 and sent to the United States Congress.
 It is a bill asking Congress for reimbursement of over one-million dollars in expenses incurred by Brigham Young's private militia and the Nauvoo Legion, to exterminate the Indigenous population in Utah.

-1919 Black Hawk's Gravesite Robbed
+1919 Black Hawk's Gravesite Robbed his remains put on public display for amusement.

-The Utah Black Hawk War Legacy Native people in Utah suffer from generational trauma because of Mormon settlers colonization.
+Gold, God, and Glory Native people in Utah suffer from generational trauma because of Mormon settlers colonization.

 In Remembrance: Black Hawk War Chiefs & Veterans

-List of "American Indian" battles in the war of exterminating Native Americans.
+List of "American Indian" battles in the war of exterminating Native Americans

 James Leonard Pritchett, a great-grandson of Chief Tabby of the Timpanogos Nation of Utah.
 Timpanogos Chief Tabby's name was not Tabby-To-Kwanah, or Tabiuna, and he was not Chief of the Uintah and Whiteriver Utes.
 All you need to do is ask Tabby's descendant- James Pritchett.